 STREETS OF VENGEANCE is framed as the feature presentation on “All Nite Long with Stacy Monroe”, a reference to USA’s “Up All Night with Rhonda Shear” and sets the 80’s tone beautifully.
 It isn’t set in the ’80s probably due to budget reasons, (it was allegedly made for under five thousand dollars), and adapts accordingly.

 There are cell phones and way more ink and piercings than you would have seen back in the day.
 But what it does capture is the feel of those films.
-From the abundant nudity from porn stars, (Ginger Lynn Allen, Alexis Amore, Joanna Angel and Kristy Hill/Sophie Dee) in supporting roles to outrageous and sometimes cheesy looking violence that includes a man being fed his own dick.
+From the abundant nudity from porn stars, (Ginger Lynn Allen, Alexis Amore, Joanna Angel and Kristy Hill/Sophie Dee) in supporting roles.
+To outrageous and sometimes cheesy looking violence that includes a man being fed his own dick.
 Argento’s TENEBRAE is referenced in another sequence.
-Even the final montage evoke memories of so many promised but undelivered sequels.
+Even the final montage evokes memories of so many promised but undelivered sequels.

 STREETS OF VENGEANCE is available on Blu-Ray and DVD on Olive Films Slasher//Video imprint.